projectara/greybus-spec/source/introduction.rst

 A Project Ara "Module" is a device that slides into a physical slot on a Project Ara Endo.
 A module has one or more "Interface Blocks."
-Each Interface Block is a single physical physical port through which
+Each Interface Block is a single physical port through which
 |unipro| packets are transferred.
 Greybus represents each Interface
 Block with an "Interface" abstraction.
 A Greybus Interface can support one or more "Bundles".
 A Bundle represents a device in Greybus.
 Bundles